-3.4 Continuing professional development

-Continuing professional development (CPD) for the purposes of gaining endorsement must meet the requirements of 'active continuing professional development'.
+3.4 Continuing professional development Continuing professional development (CPD) for the purposes of gaining endorsement must meet the requirements of active continuing professional development'.
 This means written or oral activities that engage the psychologist in active training designed to enhance and test learning.
-Examples of active CPD include:

-- attending seminars where there is a written test - reading a structured series of professional psychology articles followed by completion of an online assessment - giving an oral presentation or tutorial to a group of peers on a new topic in psychology - attending a workshop that requires role play of skills - studying a new technique, then trialling this technique in the workplace, and a review and evaluation of the effectiveness and implementation of that technique.
+Examples of active CPD include: ☐ attending seminars where there is a written test $\square$ reading a structured series of professional psychology articles followed by completion of an online assessment ☐ giving an oral presentation or tutorial to a group of peers on a new topic in psychology attending a workshop that requires role play of skills $\square$ studying a new technique, then trialling this technique in the workplace, and a review and evaluation of the effectiveness and implementation of that technique.
 Where activities are not inherently active, the supervisor must be involved to ensure that the activities become active.
 For example, if CPD activities are not inherently active, the supervisor must set written work or another activity (e.g. an oral report) to meet the active requirement.

-In consultation with the supervisor, the registrar should:

-- design a CPD program with clear learning aims and objectives that meet the registrar's practise requirements, as well as the requirements of these guidelines and the Board's CPD registration standard - ensure any workshops are directly relevant to the area of practice related to the registrar program - abide by the recording requirements set out in the Board's template for CPD.

-4 Board-approved supervisors

-4.1 General

-The Board will approve a psychologist to provide supervision for the purposes of endorsement in an approved area of practice, when the supervisor:

-- holds general registration as a psychologist; and - holds endorsement in the approved area of practice for at least two years before commencing supervision and continues to be endorsed throughout the period of supervision (note: transitional provisions apply to this requirement until 30 June 2013); and - has completed a Board-approved training program in psychology supervision and is currently approved (note: transitional provisions to enable supervisors to complete an approved training program apply until 30 June 2013); and - is not a member of the supervisee's immediate family or household; and - has not been or be currently engaged in a therapeutic relationship with the supervisee.
+In consultation with the supervisor, the registrar should: design a CPD program with clear learning aims and objectives that meet the registrars practise requirements, as well as the requirements of these guidelines and the Board's CPD registration standard $\square$ ensure any workshops are directly relevant to the area of practice related to the registrar program □ abide by the recording requirements set out in the Board s'template for CPD.
+4 Board-approved supervisors 4.1 General The Board will approve a psychologist to provide supervision for the purposes of endorsement in an approved area of practice, when the supervisor: ☐ holds general registration as a psychologist; and ☐ holds endorsement in the approved area of practice for at least two years before commencing supervision and continues to be endorsed throughout the period of supervision (note: transitional provisions apply to this requirement until 30 June 2013); and ☐ has completed a Board-approved training program in psychology supervision and is currently approved (note: transitional provisions to enable supervisors to complete an approved training program apply until 30 June 2013); and is not a member of the supervisee s'immediate (first or second degree) family or household; and has not been or be currently engaged in a therapeutic relationship with the supervisee.
+Psychology Board of Australia Guidelines on area of practice endorsement - November 2010 Page 13